Report a dead animal using our online service

 To report a stranded whale or dolphin please call the Cetacean Strandings Investigation Programme (CSIP) telephone hotline

-If you find a dead wild waterfowl (swans, geese or ducks) or other dead wild birds please call the Defra telephone hotline
+More information if you find a dead wild waterfowl (swans, geese or ducks), gulls or other dead wild birds on the council's Avian Flu page

-You will need to let us know the location of the dead animal and what type of animal it is that requires collection.
+• let us know the location of the dead animal

 Once the report is received it will be passed to the relevant team/s to be actioned upon as appropriate.
 We aim to collect a dead animal within 24 hours of the report being received.